Nutanix-APJ/NHTD1/diyfoundation/diyfoundation.rst

 .. code-block:: bash

-  cluster stop        # Enter 'Y' when prompted to proceed cluster destroy     # Enter 'Y' when prompted to proceed
+  cluster stop        # Enter 'I agree' when prompted to proceed cluster destroy     # Enter 'Y' when prompted to proceed